 Strategically managing inventory gets more challenging in accordance with growth of units sold.
 Inventory can also grow if new and more types of products are introduced and sold.
 The right inventory system can help manage inventory, and is a crucial part of supply chain management.

-Many small businesses think that outsourcing order fulfillment and product storage to a third-party logistics (3PL) provider means completely turning over the inventory management process to them.
+Many small businesses think that outsourcing ecommerce fulfillment and product storage to a third-party logistics (3PL) provider means completely turning over the inventory management process to them.
 The truth is a 3PL can provide valuable tools and data that will allow a seller to successfully manage their inventory in the most efficient as well as cost effective manner possible.

 The Importance of Inventory Management